sheldon-wright/blog/content/blog/comptia-security-plus-exam-experience/index.md

 >You are not prepared for the Performance Based Questions (PBQs)

-I do not care if you've prepared for the PBQs, prepare some more.
  Memorization alone is not going to get you through this part of the exam.
 Understand how you might configure setups contained within the objectives, interpret logs, and where you might place devices in a diagram.
-None of the study materials I used did a particularly good job preparing me for these questions.
+None of the study materials that I used did a particularly good job preparing me for these questions.
 If I could go back and change one thing about my studies I would have spent more time really drilling these questions.

 Not necessarily in terms of content, but in terms of difficulty, the PBQs that most closely aligned with the exam were [Cyberkraft](https://www.youtube.com/@cyberkraft1) on YouTube.